vitessio/website/content/en/docs/reference/two-phase-commit.md

 ## Configuring MySQL

 The usual default values of MySQL are sufficient.
-However, it's important to verify that `wait_timeout` (28800) has not been changed.
+However, it is important to verify that the `wait_timeout` (28800) has not been changed.
 If this value was changed to be too short, then MySQL could prematurely kill a prepared transaction causing data loss.

 ## Monitoring